hyperledger/toc/governing-documents/security-template.md

 | Hart Montgomery  | hart@donotmail.com |            | Else            |
 | <>               | <>                 | <>         | (if applicable) |

-The security team for Hyperledger PROJECT must include at least three project Maintainers that agree to carry out the following duties and responsibilities.
+The security team for PROJECT must include at least three project Maintainers that agree to carry out the following duties and responsibilities.
 Members are added and removed from the team via approved Pull Requests to this repository.
-For additional background into the role of the security team, see the [People Infrastructure] section of the Hyperledger Security Policy.
+For additional background into the role of the security team, see the [People Infrastructure] section of the LF Decentralized Trust Security Policy.

 [People Infrastructure]: https://tac.lfdecentralizedtrust.org/governing-documents/security.html#people-infrastructure